postgres-ai/docs/src/pages/careers/godeveloper.md

 # Senior Software Engineer | Go

-As a Senior Go Developer, you will be building components of [Postgres.ai Platform](https://postgres.ai/docs/).
+As a Senior Go Developer, you will be building components of the [Postgres.ai Platform](https://postgres.ai/docs/).

 ## Job Details